sonam8814/Hospital_Management_system/README.md

 2. Medical Records Management:<br>
     * Store and retrieve patient medical histories, diagnoses, prescriptions, and lab results.<br>
     * Ensure secure access to sensitive information.<br>
-3. Reporting and Analytics:<br>
-    * Generate various reports, such as daily or monthly patient reports, financial reports, and inventory usage reports.<br>
-    * Analyze data for decision-making.<br>
 ### Technical Overview:
 * Front-End (Java):
     * Swing/AWT: Used for creating a graphical user interface (GUI) that is user-friendly and allows hospital staff to interact with the system.